briansunter/graph/site/content/pages/Werner Herzog Rules for Filmmaking.md

 ## Werner Herzog's Rogue Film School

-Herzog teaches his unconventional approach to filmmaking in his [Rogue Film School](http://www.roguefilmschool.com/default.asp)
+Herzog teaches his unconventional approach to filmmaking in his workshop called [Rogue Film School](http://www.roguefilmschool.com/default.asp)

 Here's the intro to the school, which does a good job of illustrating his philosophy.

 > “The Rogue Film School is not for the faint-hearted.
 It is for those who have travelled on foot, who have worked as bouncers in sex clubs or as wardens in a lunatic asylum, for those who are willing to learn about lock picking or forging shooting permits in countries not favoring their projects.
 In short: for those who have a sense of poetry.
 For those who are pilgrims.
 For those who can tell a story to four year old children and hold their attention.
 For those who have a fire burning within.
 For those who have a dream.” — Werner Herzog

 [Here's an account of someone](https://www.indiewire.com/2014/09/12-things-i-learned-at-werner-herzogs-rogue-film-school-69693/) who went through Herzog's Program